yildirimgizemm/modified_knapsack_problem/README.md

 # modified_knapsack_problem
-A modified version of knapsack problem with genetic algorithm
+* A modified version of knapsack problem with genetic algorithm
+* This study is performed for Data Science Master Programme in Ozyegin University.